codefeathers/cmd-js/README.md

 cmd.use('new', (rest, cur) => ...);
 ```

 Because of this, you can use the rest array to create a new `CMDjs` instance in the callback.
-You could also choose to split this function separately and pass its reference.
+You could also choose to split this function out and pass its reference.

 ## Drawbacks